 Some brake cleaners may claim to reduce brake noise because excess noise can be caused from contaminates on the brake.
 Some people may feel uncomfortable applying brake cleaner because of its ability to remove loose friction material, the thought being that the friction material is there to stop the vehicle when the brakes are applied [source: Allen].

 Regardless of some brake cleaner skeptics, applying brake cleaner can be effective in eliminating dirt and grease that could inhibit your braking ability.
 With its easy application and minimal amount of preparation and clean-up time, it can be a quick fix for a dirty braking mechanism.

-For more information about brake cleaner and other related topics, follow the links on the next page.
+For more information about brake cleaner and other related topics, follow the links below.